MicrosoftDocs/power-automate-docs/articles/minit/statistics.md

 ## Filtering in statistics charts

 You can filter selected values in the summary charts in the statistics of process instances and in the statistics of attributes by selecting each column.
-When you make a selection, the filter screen will open with the default values of the filter.
+When you make a selection, the filter screen will open with the preset values of the filter.

 :::image type="content" alt-text="Screenshot of the Filtering screen." source="media/chart-filtering.png":::